-Dr. Shapiro, a Senior Member of the ACM, is a member of the ACM Europe Council.
+Dr. Shapiro, a Senior Member of the ACM, a member of ACM's Distinguished Speaker Programme (DSP) of the ACM, and a member of the ACM Europe Council.
 He is the founder and past chair of the EuroSys, the European professional society in systems and European Chapter of SIGOPS.
 He was Vice-Chair of ACM SIGOPS , the Special Interest Group on Operating Systems, from 1995 to 1999.
 He founded its French chapter, ASF, which he chaired from 1996 to 2000.

 He has been a member of several Program Commitees in operating systems, distributed systems, persistent systems, and garbage collection.